HHS/simpler-grants-gov/documentation/frontend/featureFlags.md

 ## Feature flags in use

-As of February 2024, the following feature flags are set in the project:
+You can find and update the feature flags in the [feature flags typescript file](/frontend/src/constants/featureFlags.ts).
-1. hideSearch -
-  * Defaults to true
-  * This is for hiding the search page as it is being developed and user tested
-  * This should be removed when the search page goes live, before May 2024

 ## Non-developer usage